Arnold St. to Prospect Ave. bet. Harvard Ave and Clyde Pl.

 Skyline Park began to take shape in 1938 when Parks acquired two separate parcels of land (totaling 0.665 acre) on the northeastern and southwestern sides of Arnold Street.
 During the next decade, Parks opened and maintained these two properties as distinct parklands.
 In 1977, the Department of Housing Preservation and Development constructed a tot lot at the intersection of Clyde Place and Arnold Street, adjacent to P.S.
 17. A local community group, the Cottages Hill Civic Association, took responsibility for the tot lot, maintaining and cleaning it, and sponsoring neighborhood events.

-This It's My Park season, volunteer with HEALTH for Youths to help beautify Skyline Playground.
+This It's My Park season, volunteer with HEALTH for Youths as they clean and beautify Skyline Playground.
 We look...